dushoff/makestuff/cache.md

 This seals up the breakpoint in your make logic (between the slow directory and the cache directory).
 It should always work within a local session, but I'm worried about time stamps when the repo is pushed and pulled.
 Will investigate further.

 I think the solution (not implemented) is to disable automatic pushing.
 You _don't_ want to push slow files if they're not up-to-date.
-So a special rule for making and adding slow files. __But__ it's still not reliable, since git doesn't seem to respect anything about time stamps (fresh clone of a big repo, every single file has the same time).
+So a special rule for making and adding slow files.

+__But__ it's still not reliable, since git doesn't seem to respect anything about time stamps (fresh clone of a big repo, every single file has the same time, it seems hard to predict what will be made).
+OTOH, things might make a bit of sense, if:
+* it's not a fresh clone
+* we only push to the cache when we're up to date

+So: maybe some make machinery that figures out which cache files are up to date, and adds them?
+Any that have changed but are not up to date would then show on status, which could be good?

 Here is some example code that seems to be working for me (in a repo with makestuff as a submodule):